yhs3434/yhs3434/README.md

 ### want to be

-- a person who has ordinary happy.
+- a person who has a ordinary happy.
+- No.1 javascript developer.